-California Safety and Health Protection on the Job Poster Required
+California Safety and Health Protection on the Job (CAL/OSHA) Poster Required

 This California poster must be posted in a conspicuous place where all employees will see it.
 This poster talks about rights that employees have such as complying with all workplace safety and health standards, rights of employees when workplace hazards exist and a right to employees to not be discriminated against or retaliated against should they choose to report unsafe and/or unhealthful conditions.